dwightjack/vue-types/packages/docs/guide/validators.md

 ### oneOfType

 Validates that a prop is an object that could be one of many types.
-Accepts as inner validators an array of JavaScript constructors, Vue.js props validation objects and VueTypes validators objects.
+It accepts an array of JavaScript constructors, Vue.js props validation objects, and VueTypes validators objects as inner validators.

 <CodeExample>